-Students completing undergraduate and graduate microbiology classes may seek careers in microbiology, biotechnology and other health care-related fields.
-Bachelor's and master's degree students may follow similar courses of study, although graduate microbiology courses typically offer more rigorous and in-depth coursework with a greater focus on independent and original research.
+Courses in microbiology are offered at the undergraduate and graduate levels.
+Bachelor's and master's degree students often follow similar courses of study, although graduate microbiology courses typically offer more rigorous and in-depth coursework with a greater focus on independent and original research.

 List of Common Courses